Latin Phrases in English to Use Every Day

 AD (Anno Domini)

-Named for the Roman emperor who commissioned it in AD 122, Hadrian’s Wall stretches 73 miles across northern England.
+- Commissioned in AD 122, Hadrian’s Wall stretches across northern England.

 Ad hoc